 proving that Chiropractic is effective and safe.
 Alternative health care

 Whilst I have no faith in much alternative healing, I absolutely believe they have the right to practise their own arts, within certain limits.
 Those are not easily defined...

-It is bizarre than the use of nutrition is still considered by many to pertain to Alternative healthcare, given the wealth of powerful research that what we put in our mouths (or don't put in our mouths) is the cause of so many malignancies.
+It is bizarre than the use of nutrition is still considered by many to pertain to Alternative healthcare, given the wealth of powerful research that what we put in our mouths, or do not eat, is the cause of so many malignancies.

 For example, researchers at Loma Linda University have proved now beyond all doubt that eating beans at least three times a week reduces bowel CA by at least a third, and eating brown rice reduces it by forty percent.
 These foods reduce the formation of polyps, precursors of colo-rectal disease.
 Research was published in Nutrition and Cancer.

 They also found that eating cooked green vegetables EVERY DAY reduced polyps by twenty-four percent, compared to less than five times a week.
-Dried fruit too... it's all about more fibre, and of course the many cancer-fighting phytogens in fruit and veg, nuts, seeds and legumes.
+Dried fruit too; it is all about more fibre, and of course the many tumour-fighting phytogens in fruit and veg, nuts, seeds and legumes.

 New 2010 alternative medicine research has now shown that the omega-3 oil in walnuts significantly lowers diastolic blood pressure, the bad one.
 Well, both raised diastolic (the lower) and systolic (the higher) blood pressure lead to a higher rate of intracranial haemorrhage (a stroke) and heart attack.

 Nine walnuts a day keeps the doctor away!

 Scientists doing Alternative Medicine Research fed two groups of white mice an identical diet, except that one group had high SOLUBLE fibre, whilst the other was fed a high INSOLUBLE fibre diet.